-In gestational surrogacy, the embryo will be transferred to the uterus of the gestational surrogate who will then carry the baby until birth.
+In gestational surrogacy, this embryo will be transferred to the uterus of the gestational surrogate, who will then carry the baby until birth.

 The IVF Surrogacy Process: What to Expect

 The IVF process starts with the intended mother or egg donor taking medications to stimulate egg growth.
 Doctors then retrieve the eggs and fertilize them with sperm from the intended father or sperm donor.
-One of the resulting embryos will then be transferred to the surrogate who has been taking prescribed medications to prepare her endometrium for implantation.
+One of the resulting embryos will then be transferred to the surrogate, taking prescribed medications to prepare her endometrium for implantation.

 This is the process in a nutshell.
 The actual process looks more like this:

-- The surrogate completes medical and psychology screening to see if she has any conditions that may affect the fetus should the process be successful.
+- The surrogate completes medical and psychological screening to see if she has any conditions that may affect the fetus should the process be successful.

-- A consent form is signed by the intended parents and the surrogate.
+- The intended parents and the surrogate sign a consent form.
 The form will include all details related to the process.

 - The eggs will be retrieved through a surgical procedure.
-(Multiple eggs will be retrieved because some of the eggs may not be suitable for fertilization.)
+(Multiple eggs will be retrieved because some may not be suitable for fertilization.)

 - The eggs are fertilized using a lab dish.